Constructive plaquette compilation for the parity architecture: Detailed algorithm description

 With the help of linear algebra, we discuss in this section why the algorithm always finds a correct parity mapping, building on the results from Ref.~\cite{compiler_paper}.
 All linear algebra discussed here should be understood modulo 2.
 For a concrete example complementing this discussion, see Figure~\ref{fig:invariant_ex}.
 We denote by $R(A)$ the rowspace of a matrix $A$.

 We first define a matrix $\cC$, with entries in $\{0, 1\}$.
 The matrix $\cC$ has one column for each logical qubit (denoted by numbers) and one column for each parity qubit (denoted by letters).
 For each interaction, $\cC$ has one row with $1$s in the columns corresponding to logical qubits in that interaction, and one $1$ in the corresponding parity-qubit column.
-Here, we show it for the Hamiltonian we have already seen before in Eq.~\eqref{eq:ex_H}.
+This matrix tells us which logical qubits each parity qubit represents.
+Here is the matrix for the Hamiltonian we have already seen before in Eq.~\eqref{eq:ex_H}.

+The first row of this matrix represents the equation $a = 1$, the second row $b = 1 + 2$, the third row $c = 1 + 3$, and so on ($1, 2, 3$ are logical-qubit labels, not numbers).
+We get these equations by multiplying the matrix by the column vector $(1, 2, 3, 4, a, b, c, d, e, f, g)^T$ on the right and equating the product to the zero vector.
+This actually gives us equations $1 + a = 0$, $1 + 2 + b = 0$, etc., but since the algebra is modulo $2$, we can add $a, b, \ldots$, respectively, to both sides of these equations to get the equations in the form $a = 1$, $b = 1 + 2$, and so on.
 Once we perform Gaussian elimination on this matrix, we obtain the cyclic conditions that our layout must enforce.
 For example, the above matrix is transformed into the following matrix after Gaussian elimination:

-The lower-right part of this matrix gives us the constraints on parity qubits that our layout must satisfy.
+The lower part of this matrix denotes all the rows containing zeros in the logical-qubit positions.
+And the lower-right part gives us the constraints on parity qubits that our layout must satisfy.
+E.g., the last row gives us $c + d + f = 0$; we need to make sure that the plaquette constraints on parity qubits in our layout imply this constraint.
 Let us denote the lower-right submatrix by $C$ (for constraints).

-During the execution of the algorithm, we maintain a matrix $P$ that denotes the plaquette space of the currently placed plaquettes.
-The matrix variable $P$ contains one column for each qubit that is placed so far, which means that some columns of $P$ correspond to parity qubits and the other correspond to ancilla qubits.
+During the execution of the algorithm, we maintain a matrix-variable $P$ that denotes the plaquette space of the currently placed plaquettes.
+The matrix variable $P$ contains one column for each qubit that is placed so far, which means that some columns of $P$ correspond to parity qubits and the others correspond to ancilla qubits.

 All ancilla columns are on the left of $P$.
+Note that the algorithm description implicitly says that every time you add a qubit, a column gets added to the matrix variable $P$; if this qubit is an ancilla, a column gets added to the left, otherwise to the right, so that all ancilla columns are on the left of $P$.

+Every plaquette constraint the algorithm adds to the layout appears as one row in the matrix-variable $P$.
+Since one constraint $c$ in $C$ that is considered in each iteration will result in several plaquette constraints getting added to the layout, several rows get added to the matrix variable $P$ in each iteration.

 Denote by $P_f$ the value of $P$ at the end of the algorithm.
 After performing Gaussian elimination on $P_f$, we get the following row-echelon matrix, which we denote by $P_f^{(G)}$:

 This means that the constraints on parity qubits enforced by the plaquettes in the output of the algorithm are given by $R(C'_f)$.
 The condition in the loop statement ``While $P$ does not imply all the constraints in $C$'' of our algorithm essentially performs this Gaussian elimination and checks if $R(C'_f)$ includes $R(C)$.
 We want to show that $R(C'_f) = R(C)$.
 In words, we want that after eliminating all the ancillas, our plaquettes give us exactly the constraints given by $C$.